singh-chandanbir/GM-Pay/readme.md

 ## Additional Information:

-- This project was developed as part of the Thapar University hackathon by Team TechyTrek.
+- This project was developed for **HACKTU 5.0** at Thapar University by Team TechyTrek.

 - For any questions, issues, or feedback, contact the team members: Chandanbir, Ankush, Abhishek, and Harkirat.